 The new, model Work Health and Safety Act will introduce new penalties for breaches of the Act.
 In addition to financial penalties, the Act will introduce criminal convictions with terms of imprisonment of up to five years for the most serious breaches.

 As mentioned earlier, employees also have a part to play in workplace injury prevention.
 Employees who believe that they are being unnecessarily exposed to risks should they in the first instance, speak to their employer in an attempt to resolve the matter.
-Failing this, employees should raise their concerns with their State Workplace Health and
+Failing this, employees should raise their concerns with their State Workplace Health and Safety Department.

 The new Act contains certain protections for employees who exercise their rights to a safe workplace.
 Under the new, model Work Health and Safety Act, employees are entitled to cease or refuse work that is unsafe.
 Employees choosing to exercise their rights according to the model Act, are protected from discrimination.
 Safety at work is for everyone, including employees of the security industry.